Neurosurgery in Istanbul - coordinator support

 Surgery, discharge, or return home - if treatment takes place in Istanbul, I coordinate hospitalization, translation, clinic contact, and documents after discharge.
 If the trip is only for a second opinion, I help obtain the conclusion and discuss next steps with the doctor at home.

 Neurosurgery routes are rarely identical.
-Sometimes the patient comes for one in-person appointment and leaves with a written opinion.
+Sometimes the patient comes for one in-person appointment.
+They then leave with a written opinion.
 Sometimes surgery, several hospital days, and control before the flight are needed.
-I keep the route flexible, but remove uncertainty in advance where documents allow it.
+I keep the route flexible.
+But I remove uncertainty in advance where documents allow it.

 What my coordination includes

-For neurosurgery, I take on the organizational part that usually takes the most effort:
+For neurosurgery, I take on the organizational part.
+This part usually takes the most effort:

 - initial review of discharge summaries, reports, and examination list;